Missile defense: GMD fire control and communication

-Link-16

-Link-16 is a data link that connects communication between land, air, and sea forces to support joint operations and improve operability.
+Missiles are a link that connects communication between land, air, and sea forces to support joint operations and improve operability.
 The system is intended to improve the interoperability for joint operations of NATO and coalition forces.
-Link-16 is also used by the U.S. Army and Navy for air and sea operations.
+Link-16 is also used by the US Army and Navy for air and sea operations.
 An important feature of Link-16 is its ability to broadcast information simultaneously to as many users as needed.
 Another feature of Link-16 is its ability to act as nodes, which allows for a multitude of distributed forces to operate cohesively.

 The newest generation of Link-16 is the multifunctional information distribution system low-volume terminal (MIDS LVT).
 It is a much smaller unit that can be fitted on air, ground, and sea units to incorporate data.
 The MIDS LVT terminals are installed on most bombers, aircraft, UAVs, and tankers, allowing for the incorporation of most air defense systems.

 Integrated Air and Missile Defense Battle Command System

-The Integrated Air and Missile Defense Battle Command System (IBCS) is an unified command and control network developed by the U.S. Army.
+The Integrated Air and Missile Defense Battle Command System (IBCS) is an unified command and control network developed by the US Army.
 It is designed to integrate data relay between weapon launchers, radars, and the operators, which allows air-defense units to fire interceptors with information being relayed among radars.
 The advantage of such a system is it can increase the area an air unit can defend and reduce interceptor spending by ensuring than no other air defense unit would engage the same target.
 The IBCS will be able to integrate with air defense networks of foreign military as the global C2BMC system.

 IBCS engagement stations will integrate raw data from multiple sensors and process it into a single air picture, and choose elect different weapons and launcher locations depending on the detected threat instead of being limited to particular unit capabilities.

 The IBCS system is intended to be operational in 2019; between 2016 and 2017, implementation of IBCS had to be put on hold due to software issues with the system.
 In 2021, F-35 sensor data were linked via airborne gateway to ground-based IBCS, to conduct a simulated Army fires exercise, for future Joint All-Domain Command and Control (JADC2).